qemus/boot-logo/readme.md

 </div></h1>

-A small command-line utility for inspecting, verifying, extracting and replacing the boot logo embedded in OVMF firmware files.
+A small command-line utility for extracting and replacing the boot logo embedded in OVMF firmware files.

 ## Features ✨